 Affordable Pass Program (APP) - What Is It?

-The Affordable Pass Program is a program that allows riders the ability to purchase a discounted adult or student bus pass, provided they meet the eligibility requirements.
+The Affordable Pass Program is a program that allows riders the ability to purchase a discounted adult or youth bus pass, provided they meet the eligibility requirements.

 Who Is Eligible?

 Post-Secondary Students are not eligible for this program.
 For discounted products please refer to the semester pass.

 Residents of Windsor-Essex County may qualify for the Affordable Pass.

 There are three ways to qualify when completing an application and submitting proof of eligibility: